influx6/coquery/readme.md

 ```

 ## API Design
- Coquery was designed to support a flexible approach in how data is retrieved and stored on the backend using a interesting query dsl.
+ Coquery was designed to support a flexible approach in how data is retrieved and stored on the backend using a interesting query DSL.

 ### Query Paths:
   While thinking hard about what the form and look for the query system, I